microsoft/hackathon-starter-kit/community-hack/README.md

 - Where/how will teams collaborate on their work?
 - Where will teams post their completed work at the end of the event?
   - Github?
+    - If GitHub, will you create the team programmatically or manually?
+There are pros/cons for both.
   - Microsoft Teams?
   - Sharepoint/OneDrive?